 - Use a humidifier at night to avoid dry skin/scalp, especially in the winter or in dryer climates.

-Our experts frequently hear a couple other crossover questions, related to both lice and dandruff.
+Our experts frequently hear a couple of other crossover questions, related to head lice vs dandruff.

 Can you get lice if you have dandruff?